 - Teacher loan forgiveness.
 Teachers who work at low-income schools or educational service agencies for at least five years in a row might be able to get up to $17,500 of their student debt forgiven.

 - Federal Perkins Loan cancellation.
-This program offers loan forgiveness programs on Perkins Loans by profession.
+This program offers loan forgiveness programs on Perkins Loans by profession — a former federal loans program.
 Teachers, public service workers, librarians and some volunteers are eligible to get up to 100% of their debt forgiven.